kumar-tushar/Foodloger-Rails/README.md

-### Foodlog Web App Developed with Ruby on Rails & Bulma
+### Foodlog Web App Developed using Ruby on Rails & Bulma